LIAS-CUHKSZ/SCORE/README.md

 # SCORE:Saturated Consensus Relocalization in Semantic Line Maps
-This is the github repository for our IROS2025 paper(submitted).
+This is the github repository for our IROS2025 paper.
+The paper is under review, we provide the arxiv version here:

+If you find our work helpful, please cite:

 ## 1. Matlab Implementation for FGO-PnL solver and Examples

 ## 2. Cpp parallel Implementation for FGO-PnL solver and Examples